axetroy/vscode-package-manager/README.md

 # vscode-package-manager

-vscode extension for managing your Packages that installed in you computer.
+vscode extension for managing your Packages that installed in your computer.

-## Features
+## Supported package

 - [x] Homebrew
 - [x] npm